A Timelapse of Timelapse

 And then, I waited.

 First, Shreya V Prabhu fixed an issue where a new recording was overwriting the previous one by adding a timestamp to the video name.
-Then Abner Campanha and Shane Creedon created a basic test structure.
+Then Abner Campanha and Shane Creedon (no longer on Github) created a basic test structure.
 Gbenro Selere added a CI pipeline for Travis CI.
 It really worked, and the project was in much better shape after that!

 One year passes by, and Kyle Jones adds some contribution guidelines, while I move the CI pipeline to the newly released Github actions.